GEIGER COMMUNITY CORRECTIONS PROGRAMS

 Work Release - In Custody option for both pre and post sentenced qualified offenders.
 Inmates are allowed to leave the facility to report to their place of employment.
 Direct report to Geiger for intake and booking.
 These inmates have jobs, are assessed and screened by Geiger case managers and are not a risk to the community.
 Currently 10 offenders are participating in the Work Release Program. $15 per incarceration day charge to the offender.
 Work release began in 2011.

 24-Hour Confinement Program - Presented in conjunction with Greater Spokane Substance Abuse Council, this is a 24-hour confinement program for adults convicted of DUI offenses, typically one Friday per month.
 The class is an alternative to other DUI sentences and includes alcohol and drug information school, (as required by state law), addiction and recovery overview, presentation of the escalating sanctions for repeat DUI, and DUI victim’s panel impact statements.
+The 24 Hour Jail Alternative DUI Education Program is facilitated by the

 Program Contacts & Questions -